How to Keep Pace with Rapid Growth

 Attack the right problems: Understanding the root of the issues that are hampering growth and working in a disciplined manner to solve them, cutting the noise out is crucial.
 Next, designing targeted interventions to solve specific issues is the way to go.
 A common example is the lack of fulfilment of a role.
 Is it a recruitment problem alone?
 Or does it stem from the inability to forecast, lack of clarity in business outcomes, and hence role outcomes?
 Eventually, this can help the organisation to maintain its momentum and build a sustainable organisation that is all set to embrace the next phase.

 One of our clients, a Global in-house Center(GIC) for a leading global MNC, saw its headcount grow 5x in a matter of two years.
 The profile of work also broadened to include new functions being handled in India as well as existing functions growing significantly.
 Getting up to speed with the pace of growth by constantly realigning themselves was challenging.
 New people who came with several years of experience from different organizations, found it particularly hard to orient themselves in line with the demands of their new roles.

 The company quickly realized that they needed to work on not just upgrading the skills but also work with the leadership to change mindsets.

-They embarked on a journey to build effective leadership to drive operational excellence, review current processes and bring in process improvements.
-The organization needed to work on fostering a solution-centric approach that encourages problem-solving and innovation, rather than the culture of simply taking instructions and executing mindlessly.
+They embarked on a journey to build effective leadership to drive operational excellence, review current processes, and bring in process improvements.
+The organization needed to work on fostering a solution-centric approach that encourages problem-solving and innovation, rather than the culture of simply taking instructions and executing them mindlessly.
 This needed both a mindset and skillset change and a top-down approach.

-The key success criterion was to constantly work on creating a growth mindset amongst its leadership through various structural, systemic and individual interventions.
+The key success criterion was to constantly work on creating a growth mindset amongst its leadership through various structural, systemic, and individual interventions.
 It is a tough balance but can be achieved through some disciplined focus and execution.